nwupkc/Divvy/Divvy.md

 # Conclusion

-We have used linear regression, decision trees, bagging, random forests, and boosting models to predict the Divvy usage.Ensemble models performed better than simple models like linear regression and decision trees.
-The RMSE associated with bagging is 2025.091 compared to a simple linear regression's 2476.261 which is 18% improvement in accuracy.
+We have used linear regression, decision trees, bagging, random forests, and boosting models to predict the Divvy usage.
+Ensemble models performed better than simple models like linear regression and decision trees.
+The RMSE associated with bagging is 2025.091 compared to a simple linear regression's 2476.261, which is 18% improvement in accuracy.
+The implication of this study is that given the weather data, Divvy can predict the upcoming usage with reasonable accuracy and plan for the bike stocks accordingly.

-On a side note, if our goal was interpretability of the model, then linear regression and decision tree is far more interpretable than complex ensemble models.
+On a side note, if our goal was interpretability of the model, then the linear regression and decision tree is far more interpretable than complex ensemble models.
 However, reducing RMSE was of utmost importance as our primary goal was prediction accuracy.

 ## Data Preparation (Optional)